serpro69/semver.kt/gradle-plugin/README.md

 ### `semver-release` Extension

-The plugin provides a settings- and a project-extension called `semver-release`, which, if used, takes precedence over the json-based configuration.
+The plugin provides a settings--extension called `semver-release`, which, if used, takes precedence over the json-based configuration.

 In the `settings.gradle.kts`, the extension can be configured as follows: